psfer07/App-DL/README.md

 * Known bugs:

   * It only runs without problems in Powershell base, so it won't run for example in Powershell 7.
-  * Confirmation line doesn't work at all yet, so if you need to restart the app, you have to restart it in other part

 ### App-DL v1.1